Xiaolüren: Prevalence

-Aside from pedestrian signals, traffic lights are now equipped with countdown timers, too.
-There were red-light and green-light timers, but the latter were mostly taken down due to the accidents they induced by encouraging drivers to speed up as the green-light timers ended.
-As for red-light timers, they cannot only inform the time remains for waiting but also make the drivers focus on their own signal instead of green light of the other direction.
-This reduces clashes between cars that start too early and cars that run yellow light.
+Traffic lights are equipped with countdown timers, too.
+There were red-light and green-light timers, but the latter was taken down due to accidents induced by encouraging drivers to speed up as the green-light timers ended.
+As for red-light timers, they cannot only inform the time remaining for waiting but also make the drivers focus on their signal instead of the green light in the other direction.
+This reduces clashes between cars that start too early and cars that run a yellow light.

 Controversy

 Ming Shiun Chang, the chief manager of Eucertec, has protested through a councilman, claiming that he was the inventor of the little green man.
 Since The Ministry of Transportation & Communication proclaimed that the device is an aggregative creation and thus should be public property, Chang has stated his will to resort to the law.